 For questions regarding a J-1 visa, please call the Mass General Registrar/Credentialing Office at 617-726-5316.
 Questions on all other types of visas should be directed to the Partners International Office at 617-726-9211.

 The Pediatric Anesthesia Fellowship offers a comprehensive clinical and didactic program that incorporates mentorship, lectures and simulation training to enhance the fellow’s ability to become perioperative consultants in pediatric anesthesiology.
-Fellows have the opportunity to collaborate and learn from colleagues at Mass General Center for Medical Simulation, Harvard Medical School, Harvard Macy Institute, as well as our affiliating colleagues at Mass Eye and Ear, Shriners Hospital and Children’s Hospital of Philadelphia.
+Fellows have the opportunity to collaborate and learn from colleagues at Mass General Center for Medical Simulation, Harvard Medical School, Harvard Macy Institute, as well as our affiliating colleagues at Mass Eye and Ear, Shriners Hospital and Boston Children’s Hospital.

 The didactic curriculum includes: